mytarget-test-team/seismograph/docs/alchemy_simple.rst

 Simple usage
 ============

 Any of runnable objects can to work with db client.
-Extension do wrap *sqlalchemy* engine and utilizes some operations.
+Extension do wraps *sqlalchemy* engine and utilizes some operations.

 .. code-block:: python